mastodon/documentation/Running-Mastodon/Development-guide.md

 You can use a localhost->world tunneling service like [ngrok](https://ngrok.com) if you want to test federation, **however** that should not be your primary mode of operation.
 If you want to have a permanently federating server, set up a proper instance on a VPS with a domain name, and simply keep it up to date with your own fork of the project while doing development on localhost.

 Ngrok and similar services give you a random domain on each start up.
-This is good enough to test how the code you're working on handles real-world situations.
-But as soon as your domain changes, for everybody else concerned you're a different instance than before.
+This is good enough to test how the code you’re working on handles real-world situations.
+But as soon as your domain changes, for everybody else concerned you’re a different instance than before.

-Generally, federation bits are tricky to work on for exactly this reason - it's hard to test.
-And when you are testing with a disposable instance you are polluting the databases of the real servers you're testing against, usually not a big deal but can be annoying.
+Generally, federation bits are tricky to work on for exactly this reason – it’s hard to test.
+And when you are testing with a disposable instance you are polluting the databases of the real servers you’re testing against, usually not a big deal but can be annoying.
 The way I have handled this so far was thus: I have used ngrok for one session, and recorded the exchanges from its web interface to create fixtures and test suites.
-From then on I've been working with those rather than live servers.
+From then on I’ve been working with those rather than live servers.

 I advise to study the existing code and the RFCs before trying to implement any federation-related changes.
-It's not *that* difficult, but I think "here be dragons" applies because it's easy to break.
+It’s not *that* difficult, but I think “here be dragons” applies because it’s easy to break.

-If your development environment is running remotely (e.g. on a VPS or virtual machine), setting the `REMOTE_DEV` environment variable will swap your instance from using "letter opener" (which launches a local browser) to "letter opener web" (which collects emails and displays them at /letter_opener ).
+If your development environment is running remotely (e.g. on a VPS or virtual machine), setting the `REMOTE_DEV` environment variable will swap your instance from using “letter opener” (which launches a local browser) to “letter opener web” (which collects emails and displays them at /letter_opener ).